Tech-at-DU/Habitual-Swift4/P03-Populating-the-Table-View/readme.md

 This method tells the tableview how many rows to display.

-A tableview can be divided into sections and this method would also tell the tableview howmany sections.
+A tableview can be divided into sections and this method would also tell the tableview how many sections.
 You can see rows and sections in apps like Settings and Calendar.

 ## Table View Cell at IndexPath

 Look at `tableView(cellForRowAt indexPath:)`, this "cell for row at index path" returns a `UITableViewCell` and configures that cell.
 A "cell" is one row displayed by the tableview.
-In this case all of the rows display the same thing: "Hello, world!"
+In this case, all of the rows display the same thing: "Hello, world!"

 The cell for row at index path method determines what each row of the tableview looks like.